martinjrobins/diffsl/book/src/language.md

 ## Defining variables

 The DSL allows the user to define scalars, vectors, and dense/sparse/diagonal n-dimensional tensors.
 You can optionally label the elements of a vector or tensor for later use.

-For example, to define a scalar variable `k` with value `1.0`, we write:
+For example, to define a scalar variable $k$ with value $1$, we write:

 ```
 k { 1.0 }
 ```

-To define a vector variable `v` with 3 elements that are labelled, we write:
+To define a vector variable $\mathbf{v}$ with 3 elements that are labelled, we write:

 ```
 v_i {